Five Tips for Experiential Marketing

 The most important thing to remember about experiential marketing is that it’s not solely about the people you engage with on any given day – it’s also about the people they relay their experience to, the story they tell, the feeling of missing out on something special that person’s story will garner in others.
 Clever (and usually incredibly expensive to produce) video advertising – is a distant second when it comes to word-of-mouth.
 Sometimes, an advertisement will be funny or clever enough to be talked about.
 Almost any good experience will have enough impact to be talked about.

 1. Get it on Video

 Make use of other technologies and advertising strategies alongside an experiential campaign.
-Apart from the aforementioned – and obvious – video production.
-Things like supporting campaign websites, digital invitations, snapchat hosts or YouTube/Facebook Live Streams.
+Apart from those above – and obvious – video production.
+Things like supporting campaign websites, digital invitations, Snapchat hosts or YouTube/Facebook Live Streams.
 Not only does this provide peripheral exposure it also provides measurable metrics for engaged audience members.